uELKO/ESPHome-Air-Quality-Monitor/README.md

 - PM ≤10 µm: Sum of the dust particle concentration
 - TVOC according to Mølhave
 - IAQ index (parameterizable weighting of CO2, TVOC and PM)

+All sensor values are updated every 10 seconds, so this sensor is also ideal for creating fast control loops with other devices, e.g:
+- Air purifiers
+- Radiator valves
+- Air conditioning systems

 ## List of Materials
 - MCU:      Seeed Studio XIAO ESP32S3